-Subscription information has also moved.
+Subscription and search information has also moved.

 The Electronic Transfer System (ETS) provides secure access to do business electronically with Alberta Energy, Alberta Environment and Parks, and Alberta Energy Regulator.
 A Primary Administrator must be assigned to the Account and is responsible for creating and managing security for the clients ETS account.
 A Backup Site Administrator (optional), can perform the same roles as the Primary Site Administrator and is highly recommended.

 These interactive maps show availability of mineral rights owned by the province for different mineral commodities.
 The Sales Results map displays the most recent petroleum and natural gas and oil sands sale results and includes existing agreements.
 The maps also identify which locations are unavailable because of existing agreements, because the minerals are not owned by the province, or because the minerals have been withdrawn for other reasons, such as protected areas, no password is required.

 Alberta Energy offers a variety of maps that show availability of mineral rights owned by the province for different commodities.
 These are available to the public and do not require a password or account to access.
 Read more

 Presentations and guides are available to help industry clients understand and conduct their businesses with the Alberta government.
 Modules include ETS, interactive maps, oil sands, tenure plus additional information.Read more